Ria Persad

-Ria Persad (also known as Ria Persad Carlo) born on June 18, 1974, in Trinidad and Tobago, is a mathematician and a classical musician of Indian descent.
+Ria Nutan Persad (born on June 18, 1974, in Trinidad and Tobago), also known as Ria Carlo, is a mathematician and a classical musician of Indian descent.
 She moved to the United States of America as a small child and was a child prodigy.
 She currently mentors technology companies and is a public speaker.
 She is signed as a fashion model, was the Ms. Tennessee titleholder in 2017 and the 2017 Ms. America (US) National Choice Winner.
 In 2018, Persad was a finalist and titleholder and was granted the title “Mrs. Grand Universe" in a pageant organized by Mrs. Universe in Cebu, Philippines.

 Scientific career

 As an immigrant at the age of 12, Persad started doing research under mentor Eleanor F. Helin at Jet Propulsion Laboratory, California Institute of Technology, in Asteroid Discovery, Origin, and Motion, and at the age of 13, she was a research assistant at the High-temperature Superconductivity Lab at Boston University.
 At the age of 14, she developed new methods of numerical integration including the "Method of Polygonal Partitions", "Vector Approximation Method", and "Inversion Method".
 Persad's research in calculus won her the 1st Award for 2 years in a row at the M.I.T.
 State Science Fair.

 From the age of 14, Persad took mathematics coursework at Harvard University.
 At the age of 16, she graduated valedictorian of the Class of 1991 at Boston Latin School.
 She was subsequently recruited by Princeton University, where she worked as research assistant under John N. Bahcall at the Institute for Advanced Study on Hubble Space Telescope Data Analysis of Quasar Spectrum Emission.
 She was a presenter at the Harvard AAVSO.

 Persad later studied Mathematics and Physics at the University of Cambridge on a Commonwealth Scholarship.
 She entered the Ph.D. mathematics program at Rice University in 1995, but did not complete the program, instead taking a job at NASA's Johnson Space Center as a Martian Meteoroid Analyst during the Mars Pathfinder Mission.

 Persad received a Highest Honor Award from the Society of Women Engineers.
 She was honored in the Presidential Scholars Program under President George H. W. Bush.
 She was awarded citations by Ted Kennedy of the United States Senate and Hazel R. O'Leary of the U.S. Department of Energy.
 Working as a climatologist at Enron and Duke Energy, she recognized the needs of energy trading and weather risk management operatives.
 Seeing a gap in the availability of data for these industries, she went on to develop short, medium and long-range weather prediction systems which were peer-reviewed among academia and U.S. Department of Defense scientists and rigorously tested for the top meteorological broadcasting station in the Midwest.
 Her mathematical and scientific areas of interest have been in Space Physics and Defense Systems, Orbital Dynamics, Geospace and Climatology, Computational Modeling, and Predictive Analytics.
 She ranked in the Top 7 Global "Lifetime Achievement" Leaders in the Platts Global Energy Awards, the "Oscars" of the Energy industry.